alephtwo/tragedy-looper-generator/README.md

 saves the effort of looking through a small-print reference card and can greatly speed up the resolution of said abilities.

-Right now, there is no direct connection between the Generator tab and the Cheatsheet tab.

 ## Development

 To start a local development server, just run: